 Jen is trained as a social scientist and has approximately twelve years of research experience working in and with coastal communities.
 These projects have explored questions around the diverse local values and uses of marine resources and about how communities could/should be involved in governance.
 She is very happy to be a part of the Clam Garden Network because there is a lot to be learned on these topics through clam gardens!
 Clam Gardens provide an exciting opportunity not only to build and mobilize knowledge about their extent, function(s) and past management, but also to inform contemporary debates about community economy, cultural revitalization, and the scope and meaning of First Nations’ ocean territories.
 Jen’s published research to date has been about how shellfish aquaculture expansion has catalyzed changing ocean property regimes and efforts to involve First Nations in that sector.
 This research, and the people who have participated in it, led her to clam gardens and the network.
 Affiliation: Assistant Professor in Geography at the University of Guelph.

 Nicole is an independent archaeologist based in Victoria, B.C.
 She has been working on the B.C. coast since 2000, primarily with First Nations communities, Hakai Institute, Parks Canada, and colleagues at a number of universities.
 She is one of the coordinators of the Clam Garden Network, and began studying clam gardens in 2008 when she helped design and implement a four-year research program studying intertidal archaeological sites within Gwaii Haanas National Park Reserve, National Marine Conservation Area Reserve and Haida Heritage Site.
-She is also involved in clam garden research in the southern and northern Gulf Islands, the central coast and on western Vancouver Island where she co-instructs an undergraduate archaeological field school in Huu-ay-aht First Nations territory at the Bamfield Marine Science Centre.
+She is also involved in clam garden research in the southern and northern Gulf Islands, the central coast and on western Vancouver Island.
 She is most passionate about collaborating with First Nations communities and youth to explore and connect with archaeological heritage, and is excited about venturing into the world of film to document clam gardens as places of learning.